Updated on 2025-08-22 GMT+08:00

 port: 80

-timeoutSeconds: 2 # The container must respond within 2s.
-Otherwise, it is considered failed.
+timeoutSeconds: 2 # The container must respond within 2 seconds.
+Otherwise, it is considered unhealthy.

-periodSeconds: 30 # The probe is performed every 30s.
+periodSeconds: 30 # The probe checks the container every 30 seconds.

-successThreshold: 1 # The container is considered healthy as long as the probe succeeds once.
+successThreshold: 1 # The container is considered healthy if it succeeds once.

 failureThreshold: 3 # The container is considered unhealthy after three consecutive failures.

-Normally, the value of initialDelaySeconds must be greater than 0, because it takes a while for the application to be ready.
-The probe often fails if the probe is initiated before the application is ready.
+Typically, the initialDelaySeconds value must be greater than 0 because it takes time for the application to become ready after the container starts.
+If the probe is initiated before the application is ready, it may fail.

 Configuring a Liveness Probe